Introduction:

 It is a myth among web designers that with the right meta tags you can make it to the top on all search engines.
 The truth is close to being the opposite.
 With the wrong meta tags you can make it to the bottom, but meta tags alone do not take you to the top anywhere.

-Two meta tags have special relevance for search engines: Description andKeywords.
+The abuse: Two meta tags have special relevance for search engines: Description andKeywords.

 When search engines first started to look for these meta tags, the intention was that web designers could emphasize what the pages were about.
 For example, a scientific page about the surface of the moon might not have the word "moon" on it, although the page definately related to the topic "moon".